ibex-team/ibex-lib/newdoc/interval.rst

 Set-membership operations
 ============================

-The operations described here are valid for any "sets" x and y and any "point" p, where a "set" designates here on object of either of the following classes:
+The operations described here are valid for any "sets" [x] and [y] and any "point" p, where a "set" designates here on object of either of the following classes:

 - ``Interval``